hscannell/jupiter_data_science/README.md

 # Data Science Talk for Jupiter Intelligence
-Python code to reproduce the figures in my data science talk for Jupiter.
+This repository includes python code to reproduce the figures in my data science talk for Jupiter.